wultra/powerauth-mobile-sdk/docs/Migration-from-1.5-to-1.6.md

   - `PowerAuthSDK.commitActivation(Context, Fragment | FragmentActivity, String, String, String, ICommitActivationWithBiometryListener)`
   - `PowerAuthSDK.addBiometryFactor(Context, Fragment | FragmentActivity, String, String, String, IAddBiometryFactorListener)`

+- `PowerAuthSDK.createActivation(...)` methods now reprots a slightly different error codes when invalid activation or recovery code is provided.
+If your application properly validate input data with using `ActivationCodeUtil`, then this change should not affect your code.

 ## iOS & tvOS

 The main change in this SDK version is that SDK is now composed from two dynamic frameworks: